Numerical analysis of a nonsmooth quasilinear elliptic control problem: II. Finite element discretization and error estimates: Discretization of the control problem

 We now consider the discrete approximation $\bar u_h$ of $\bar u$.
 Thanks to \cref{rem:projection-simplified,rem:coincidence-minimizer}, we have $\bar u_h = \Proj_{[\alpha,\beta]}(-\frac{1}{\nu} \bar \varphi_h)$ with $\Proj_{[\alpha,\beta]}$ denoting the pointwise a.e. projection mapping onto the interval $[\alpha,\beta]$.
 From this, \eqref{eq:state-discrete}, and \eqref{eq:OS1st-adjoint-discrete}, $\bar y_h$ and $\bar\varphi_h$ satisfy

 for all $w_h,v_h \in V_h$.
 Since the nonlinearities of \eqref{eq:OS-discrete-exam} are semi-smooth, it is reasonable to solve this system by a semi-smooth Newton (SSN) method; see, e.g., \cite{ItoKunisch2008,Ulbrich2011} as well as \cite{ClasonNhuRosch}.
-Setting $y_0 := 32 x_1x_2(1-x_1)(1-x_2)$, we notice that the set $\{ y_0 > \bar t\}$ has positive measure while $\{ \bar y < \bar t \}$ is a set of full measure.
+Setting $y_0 := 128 x_1x_2(1-x_1)(1-x_2)$, we notice that the sets $\{ y_0 > \bar t\}$ and $\{ y_0 < \bar t \}$ have positive measures for all $m \in (1-\epsilon,1]$.
 The starting point for the discrete SSN method solved \eqref{eq:OS-discrete-exam} is then taken as $(y_{h,0}, \varphi_{h, 0}) := (\Proj_{V_h}(y_0), 0)$ for different mesh sizes $h$, where $\Proj_{V_h}$ stands for the $L^2$ projection mapping onto $V_h$.
 The integrals over elements are approximated with a quadrature scheme.
 This introduces a variational crime which however does not reduce the expected approximation order for piecewise linear functions.
-In all our tests, the SSN method converged in four or five iterations.
+In all our tests, the SSN method converged in four or five or six iterations.

-We report the resulting discretization errors $\|\bar u_h - \bar u\|_{X}$ for $X= L^2(\Omega)$ and $X= L^\infty(\Omega)$ for $h\in \{\frac{\sqrt{2}}{100n} \mid 1 \leq n \leq 10\}$ as well as the experimental order of convergence
+We report the resulting discretization errors $\|\bar u_h - \bar u\|_{X}$ for $X= L^2(\Omega)$ and for $h\in \{\frac{\sqrt{2}}{2^n} \mid 4 \leq n \leq 10\}$ as well as the experimental order of convergence